 AxCrypt Free integrates with the Windows OS to provide seamless on-the-fly AES-128 file encryption.
 Rather than setting a password each time you encrypt a file, you sign into the app and then all selected files are automatically encrypted and decrypted using that password.

 Folders themselves cannot be encrypted using AxCrypt Free, but all files in a folder can be batch-encrypted.
 Or you can select as many files as you want from anywhere on your PC and perform batch encryption on them.

 For Windows users, then, AxCrypt Free offers many advantages over the rather basic AES Crypt.
 What you lose, however, is cross-platform compatibility.
 Free apps for macOS, Android, and iOS (but not Linux) allow you to open and view encrypted files, but not encrypt them.

-The Premium version fixes this problem with full support for all mentioned platforms.
-It also offers many useful additional features on all supported platforms, including full folder encryption (with sub-folder encryption), key sharing, account key backup, anonymous file names, and more.
+A premium AxCrypt subscription solves this problem, with full support for all platforms.
+Users also get access to plenty of useful extra features, including full folder encryption (with sub-folder encryption), key sharing, account key backup, anonymous file names, and more.

 Platforms: Linux (DEB package or compile from source), macOS (using Homebrew).

 GoCryptfs is inspired by the brilliant but flawed EncFS.
 Like Encfs, it creates paired folders or "volumes".
 One volume contains the unencrypted files (let's call it the "private folder"), while the second matching volume (let's call it the "encrypted folder") holds an encrypted version of the files in the first (private) volume.